joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/18/technology/telegram-ban-india.html

 **Live Updates: Knicks Fans Jam Parade Route to Celebrate Long-Awaited Champions**\
-`The sidewalk viewing pens along Broadway hit capacity hours before the 10 a.m.
-Eastern time start of the festivities.
+`The sidewalk viewing pens along Broadway hit capacity hours before the start of the festivities.
 Fans have waited more than five decades to celebrate an N.B.A. champion.`\
 https://www.nytimes.com/live/2026/06/18/nyregion/knicks-parade

 **Do Sports Owners Win Championships?**\